afsunday/podtable/README.md

 # Usage

-### Html markup
+### HTML markup

 Your html markup needs to include few things for podtable to work well and the markup should be structure with perceived standard.

-* A dataset data-grid-colname attributes which value will be the name of the column.
+* A data attribute `data-grid-colname` which value will be the name of the column.

+* All table body rows should have the `data-grid-colname` attributes.

-* An empty th, td for head and body element which will serve as control column
+* An empty th, td at the end of the table row element which will serve as control column.

 * The control cell must not be hidden with css or push off screen with absolute positioning.

 * Its really important to include the stylesheet because podtable relies on it.

-continue to read below for version specfic usage

 ```html